 The Domestic Relations Committee of the Judicial Conference of Indiana has established recommended standards for domestic relations alternative dispute resolution plans, recommended amendments to the Indiana Parenting Time Guidelines, and completed a Domestic Relations Benchbook.

-This forum will be held at 10 a.m., August 17 in the Supreme Court Courtroom at the Indiana Statehouse in Indianapolis.
+This forum was held August 17 in the Supreme Court Courtroom at the Indiana Statehouse in Indianapolis.

-This hearing coincides with legislation that is being considered by Indiana state lawmakers.
+The hearing and request for public feedback coincides with legislation that is being considered by Indiana state lawmakers.
 Senate Bill 179 is designed to reform child support.

 The bill states that the court may order either parent or both parents to pay any amount reasonable for the support of a child, without regard to marital misconduct.
 This is after the court considers relevant factors, such as the financial resources of the custodial parent, the standard of living the child would have enjoyed if the marriage had not been dissolved; the separation had not been ordered; or the parents had been married and remained married to one another, the physical or mental conditions of the child and the child’s educational needs, and the financial resources and needs of the noncustodial parent.